 We require the following documents to be available for download through ERAS for an application to be reviewed:

 For more information about applications and supporting documentation, please visit the Society of Surgical Oncology website.

-Each application is reviewed in its entirety with an eye toward a combination of overall academic excellence, leadership ability, career development potential, and personal character.
+Each application is reviewed in its entirety with a focus toward a combination of overall academic excellence, leadership ability, career development potential and personal character.

-We interview approximately 20-30 candidates for the fellowship.
+We interview approximately 20 to 30 candidates for the fellowship.
 Although we receive applications from many well-qualified candidates, it is not possible to interview all who apply.
 Those who are invited will be notified approximately one month prior to the date of the scheduled interview.

 The dates for the interview season are late summer/early autumn of the year prior to starting the fellowship.
 All interviews are conducted on a single day.

-Interviews are conducted at BWH/DFCI during even-numbered years and at MGH during odd-numbered years.
+Interviews are conducted at the Brigham/DFCI during even-numbered years and at MGH during odd-numbered years.

-The interview day begins with a continental breakfast and introductory remarks by the program director.
-Following the introduction, each candidate will meet with faculty from BWH and MGH.
+The interview day begins with a continental breakfast and an introduction by the program director.
+Following the introduction, each candidate will meet with faculty from the Brigham and MGH.
 Current fellows will be on hand throughout the day to visit informally with the candidates between interviews and to conduct hospital tours.
 The interview sessions conclude in the afternoon.
 A buffet lunch is provided.

-For the purposes of making travel arrangements, applicants may anticipate being finished with all interview and tour activities by 4pm.
+For travel arrangements, applicants may anticipate completing all interview and tour activities by 4 pm.
 Please see our hotel accommodations page for more information.